itssaitej/Blood-Bridge/README.md

 ---

-# 🌟 Future Improvements

-* ✏️ Edit donor
-* 🗑️ Delete donor
-* 🔔 Toast notifications
-* 🌍 Cloud deployment
-* 👤 User registration

----

-# ⭐ If you like this project
+# ⭐ Support

-Give it a star on GitHub ⭐
+If you like this project, give it a star ⭐ on GitHub!